UPDATED ON: MAY 06, 2026

 High-resolution product photos are essential, but if your theme doesn’t compress them properly, they can slow down your page drastically.

-The Role of Design in Page Load Speed
+What is the Role of Design in Page Load Speed?

 Animation Effects and Visual Elements